 The Standards of Practice for Plunket Well Child Tamariki Ora Nurses (2016) describe the criteria for Plunket Nurse practice at all levels.
-A self-assessment must be done for each competency relevant to the level of PDRP you are applying for.
+A self-assessment must be done for each competency relevant to the level of PDRP you are submitted for.
 All practice examples must reflect the current evidence base.
-These reflective practice examples describe how you meet each competency and must show current, sufficient, authentic and repeatable evidence within your current area of practice that;
+These reflective practice examples describe how you meet each competency and must show current, sufficient, authentic, and repeatable evidence within your current area of practice that:

-- Includes a brief reflective statement showing your understanding of the competency - Clearly describes an example showing how your day to day practice meets the competency indicator at the level of practice you have applied for - Demonstrates your ability to apply the principles of Te Tiriti o Waitangi to WCTO nursing and practice in a culturally safe / Kawa whakaruruhau manner
+- Includes a brief reflective statement showing your understanding of the competency. - Clearly describes an example showing how your day-to-day practice meets the competency indicator at the level of practice you have submitted for. - Includes a relevant outcome for the examples provided within the competencies. - Competent and Proficient submissions are encouraged to include some references throughout your example.
+For Expert, competencies must include references throughout the portfolio. - Demonstrates your ability to submit the principles of Te Tiriti o Waitangi to WCTO nursing and practice in a culturally safe / Kawa whakaruruhau manner.